AccessOK

 disability image

-The DDA has an impact on all businesses
+The EA has an impact on all businesses

-This equality legislation applies to both large and small and fosters the opportunity to serve disabled people better.
+This equality legislation applies to both large and small businesses and fosters the opportunity to serve disabled and elderly people better.

-However, what measures it is reasonable for a business to undertake to comply with the requirements of the DDA have to be addressed responsibly and intelligently.
+However, what measures it is reasonable for a business to undertake to comply with the requirements of the EA have to be addressed responsibly and intelligently.

 Tackling discrimination

 It's not just a question of altering premises.
-Giving disabled people access to your goods or services by telephone or over the Internet may also be a viable and effective way of meeting the provisions of the DDA.
+Giving people access to your goods or services by telephone or over the Internet may also be a viable and effective way of meeting the provisions of the EA.

 divider